Byron MacDonald: Coaching career

 MacDonald began his coaching career in the Fall of 1976 at York University, located in the suburbs of Toronto.
 He took the team from 28th (out of 30 teams) in the country to 3rd in his second year at the helm of the team and was named Coach of the Year.
 He moved to the University of Toronto in the Fall of 1978 to be the head coach of the Men's team.
 He would assume the head coaching duties of the Women's team as well in the Fall of 1983.
 His lifetime dual meet record is 495–47.

 MacDonald's teams have won 24 national titles and 60 Conference titles—arguably the most decorated coach in Canadian university history in any sport.
 MacDonald has won dozens of “Coach-of-the-year” awards—from organizations like the OUA Conference, the National University body (now named USports), Swim Ontario and Swim Canada.

 Two of MacDonald's swimmers have won Olympic Bronze Medals: Marcel Gery in 1992 Barcelona, 4x100 Medley Relay and Kylie Masse, 2016 in Rio in 100m backstroke.

 MacDonald was an assistant coach on the 1992 Olympic Games Canadian coaching staff.
 He was the Canadian Head Coach for the 1989 Pan Pacific Competition and the 1993 FISU Games.
 Both were, at the time, the most successful Games results ever at those Games for Canada.

 In 2020, MacDonald was named the head coach of the Toronto Titans, the first and only Canadian based team of the International Swim League (ISL) The Toronto Titans are an expansion team and will have their first season in 2020–2021.

 Broadcasting career

 MacDonald has also acted as a commentator for swimming events; he was a two-time recipient of the Gemini Award for Best Sports Play-by-Play or Analyst in recognition of his swimming analysis on CBC at the 2004 and 2008 Summer Olympics.

 During the 2016 Summer Olympics, MacDonald attracted criticism for remarks on a hot mic that a swimmer in the women's 4 × 200 metre freestyle relay (which was implied to be a member of the Chinese team) had "dropped the ball", and that she "went out like stink, [and] died like a pig."
 MacDonald and the CBC later apologized for the remark, stating that he meant it as a description of her performance, and did not mean for it to be a personal attack.

-Personal
+Personal life

 He married Lisha van Leeuwen in 1990 and they had three children together, Shane, another son and a daughter.